missionpinball/mpf-docs/docs/mechs/lights/leds.md

 much cheaper during assembly.
 However, if one LED fails within a chain all subsequent ones will likely also fail until the broken LED is changed.
 Interference will happen below a playfield and might disturb the colors.
-In practise the refresh rate of serial LEDs are so high that you will not notice any incorrect colors.
+In practice the refresh rate of serial LEDs are so high that you will not notice any incorrect colors.
 It is unclear how interference affects the reliability of the controller chips of serial LEDs.
 Jersey Jack Pinball tried serial LEDs in the Wizard of Oz (WoZ) and ran into a